CKPT-FM

 CKPT-FM (99.7 FM, "Pete 99.7") is a radio station in Peterborough, Ontario.
-Owned by Durham Radio, it broadcasts an adult contemporary format.
+Owned by Durham Radio, it broadcasts an adult hits format.
 Its studios and offices are located on George Street North in Peterborough, while its transmitter is located on Greencrest Drive.

 History

 1420 AM

 CKPT originally began broadcasting at 1420 AM on December 1, 1959.
 The station was powered at 1,000 watts by day and 500 watts at night.
 It was owned by the Peterborough Broadcasting Company.
 By the 1980s, the power increased to 10,000 watts day/5,000 watts night.
 CKPT aired an adult top 40 format in the 80s and 90s.

 In May 2001, CKPT changed from its soft oldies format in favour of a national sports radio network The Team.
 In August 2002, after just over a year on the air, then-owner CHUM Limited reversed the decision on "The Team" format and returned to music, playing adult standards and oldies as 1420 Memories.

 Prior to the switch to FM in 2007, the station was known as 1420 CKPT, Peterborough's Soft Favorites.